 Gender Discrimination Lawyer

 If you or someone you know believes they have been discriminated against because of gender in New York – or have become of victim of any type of employment discrimination – contact the seasoned gender discrimination attorneys at Ricotta & Marks, P.C.
-With offices in Long Island and Carle Place that serve clients across the greater New York area in all matters relating to employment law, our gender discrimination lawyers can provide guidance on your case.
+With offices in Queens and Seaford, NY that serve clients across the greater New York area in all matters relating to employment law, our gender discrimination lawyers can provide guidance on your case.
 Call (347) 464-8694 or click here today for your free, initial, case evaluation.